victoria-id/victoria_connect_api_documentation/readme.md

 Each folder within this repository contain database schemas and input / output filters for an API end-point or module.

+For the validation rules references by the database schemas, check [validation-rules.js](validation-rules.js);

 ### Database schemas